aboredman/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/README.md

 Enable Query Rules | Enable the query rules if applies.
 Turn this options  'on' to display your SharePoint Promoted results (links only).
 Selected properties | The search managed properties to retrieve.
 You can use these properties then in your Handlebar template with the syntax (`item.property_name`).
 Number of items to retrieve per page | Quite explicit.
 The paging behavior is done directly by the search API (See the *SearchDataProvider.ts* file), not by the code on post-render.
+Configure synonyms | Terms defined in this area will be enhanced with all their synonyms if found in the query sent to the server.

 #### Styling Options